The flavours of local food & wine

 Dinner in Villa or in nearby restaurant

-Overnight stay in with dinner in Santa Caterina
+Overnight stay in with breakfast and dinner in Santa Maria al Bagno

 Distance: 45 km /28 miles

-Today is dedicated to the surroundings of Gallipoli.
+A day dedicated to the surroundings of Santa Caterina.
 The first place to visit is Galatone, a picturesque Baroque town and then you go the castle of Fulcignano built in the 12th– and 13th century by the Normans.
 The next stop is Galatina with the church of Santa Caterina, which is totally painted with frescoes a Giottesque style.
 This town centre is very nice and here you have a tasting of local products.
 In alternative of the cycle route you can book also for a cooking class with mamma Anna.

 Distance 30 km / 18,5 miles or 45 km / 28 miles